Melissamij/nomade-dreamer-blog/_drafts/winter-swimming.md

 But unfortunately the Sauna culture in DK is not like Finland or Iceland.
 Hopefully it will change, but for now most places are member places with long waiting list.

-How long time, How many times a week&nbsp; to have the best result ?
+**How long time, How many times a week&nbsp; to have the best result ?**

 Based on a study, it shows you need to swim 17min / week and do 57min of sauna in order to benefit the most of it.

 Study’s made in Finland shows that staying over 30min / session in the sauna reverse the benefits.

 If you interested I recommend you this podcast ;).

+**HOW TO START? **

+* Get a friend, partner to go with you.
+Yes you never go alone !
+* Start early in the season.
+* All you need it’s an access to water
+* Enter the water slowly, keep breathing, and stay as long as the water temperature. ( 3 degrees = 3min ).
+There are no studies on that, is my own experience, but&nbsp; I think it’s a good rule to follow to stay safe.
+* Listen to your body
+* If you can just dip half your body the first times, it’s all good.

 To resume :